independence in daily activities

 • Difficulty learning multi-step tasks or remembering sequences

-Together, we build skills, adjust environments, and create routines that support independence—at home, school, and beyond.
+Together, we build skills, adjust environments, and create routines that support independence—at home, school, work and beyond.